The Honorable Betsy DeVos

 This waiver request would provide the CDE with an opportunity to obligate remaining local assistance funds during its current no-cost extension (NCE).

 Identify the federal programs affected by this waiver request.

-CDE seeks this waiver to assist existing charter schools implement in-person, distance or hybrid learning education programs and enable continued education of students during the COVID-19 pandemic.
-Flexibility under this waiver will allow California charter schools to better serve students by closing the digital divide, which predominantly affects EDS students.
+CDE seeks this wavier to assist existing classroom and non-classroom based charter schools to implement in person, distance or hybrid learning education programs and enable continued education of students during the COVID-19 pandemic.
+Flexibility under this wavier will allow California charter schools better to serve students by closing the digital divide, which predominantly affects EDS students.

 Describe which federal statutory or regulatory requirements are to be waived.

 CDE seeks to expand applicant eligibility, modify the application and application scoring process, and allow existing charter schools that have not received CSP grant funding in the last 24 months to receive funds to support responses to the COVID-19 pandemic.
 CDE also seeks to allow subgrants to begin more than 90 days before the date of the subgrant award.